Maki1209/mariosolis.github.io/_pages/about.md

 I am a theorethical physicist, now I am a PhD student 👨🏻‍🎓 at [Particle&Fields group](https://fisica.cab.cnea.gov.ar/particulas/) at [Instituto Balseiro](https://www.ib.edu.ar/),  in Bariloche: the Argentinian Patagonia.

 🔎 My research are focused in two big areas of the theoretical physics: High-Energy Physics (HEP) and Condensed Matter Physics (CondMat).
-The aim of my research are brought the techniques of HEP to CondMat.
+The aim of my research are brought the techniques of HEP to CondMat, and sometimes, in the opposite direction.

-Recently, I am interested in Machine Learning and Deep Learning 🤖🧠 I would like to apply them into CondMat models.
+Recently, I am interested in Machine Learning and Deep Learning 🤖🧠

 In my spare time, I follow the F1 🏁🏎 and futbol ⚽!